Meet Your Team

 Speech-Language Pathologist, Reg.
 CASLPO #6376

-I would describe my approach as highly individualized.
+I would describe my therapeutic approach as highly individualized.
 It involves choosing meaningful therapeutic goals that allow for connection through effective communication.
 I have always had a keen interest in expanding intervention beyond the walls of a stuffy and sterile therapy room, wherever that may be.
 I encourage creativity and accessibility without decreasing the effectiveness of interventions.
-Elmhub is where evidence-based practice gains even more traction by honing in on clients’ intrinsic motivation.
+ELMHUB is where evidence-based practice gains even more traction by honing in on clients’ intrinsic motivation.
 In other words, when children are playing in a safe and known setting or outside in nature, they reach for the stars; when teens get to connect with an adult over an interest of theirs, they invest and when barriers are removed and adults feel heard, they attend therapy regularly, gain confidence and their results show their undeniable progress.

 Corry Allair (she/her)